liviobellini/KaitMenu/README.md

 # KaitMenu

 KaitMenu allows developers to build interactive menu systems for I2C LCD displays.
 Wire and hd44780 libraries required in sketch.
-This is a tribute for Kaitlin Trujillo - "Your soul is in my heart".❤️ Developed by Livio Bellini

 ---